screid123/wp-plugin-template/README.md

 # wp-plugin-template

-Template repo for WordPress plugin development that uses Composer to manage dependencies.
+Template repo for WordPress plugin development that uses Composer to manage dependencies (along with [package scoping](https://github.com/TypistTech/imposter-plugin) to prevent collisions), a gulp workflow for development, external hosting via AWS, and automated releases through GitHub Actions.
+Also utilizes the [WordPress Plugin Library](https://github.com/cedaro/wp-plugin) to help structure plugin classes.

 ## Getting started with this template